 What is a good conversion rate for PPC?

-The simplest way to can calculate your ROI in AdWords campaigns is to compare the money you invested in ads to the money you earned from them.
-The formula for calculating ROI in Google Ads is: (Revenue - Cost of goods sold) / Cost of goods sold = ROI.
+The simplest way to calculate your ROI in AdWords campaigns is to compare the money you invested in ads to the money you earned from them.
+The formula for calculating ROI in Google Ads is Revenue - Cost of goods sold) / Cost of goods sold = ROI.
 The latest PPC stats reveal that the average ROI in Google Ads is $2 for every $1 spent.

 Which is better - SEO or PPC?